ahawkins94/project-2/README.md

 The web application has 3 levels of access: visitors, users and administrators.

 Visitors are able to see all projects on the index/homepage, as well as click on individual projects to see further details.
 Projects can also be searched for by title, author or tags.
+On individual project pages, users are also able to click a button to share a project via twitter.

 In order to create a new project on the application, a visitor must create an account, login and become a "user".
 Users still have the same options as visitors, but are also able to create new projects, as well as edit/delete their own live projects.